JulakantiManaswitha/Kingsukh-Guest-House/README.md

 ## Deployment

-The application is deployed and accessible online.
+The application is deployed.
 Click the link below to access it:

 https://kingsukhguesthouse.netlify.app/